wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

    * MyHealthClinic defines a team project for an ASP.NET Core app that deploys to Azure App Service
    * MyShuttle defines a Java app and Azure App service deployment
    * PartsUnlimited defines an ASP.NET app with customized CI/CD pipelines
+   * QUESTION: How to get "Mercury Health Group" sample app?
    <br /><br />

    NOTE: Others (Tailwind Traders, ContosoAir) are not setup for Azure DevOps.